EmailMagnifier/Email-Magnifier/README.md

 Our service can be useful for a single email check as well as for bulk email checks.
 You can use our services online or leave a task and receive the test results in a file to your email address.

 We provide an API service that allows you to automate totally the procedure of email addresses verification.
 Please visit [our site](https://www.emailmagnifier.com/) if you need the trustful email verification.
 Thanks for your interest!
 ## Getting Started
-You can read in details the methodology of our verification process [here] (https://www.emailmagnifier.com/our-email-test-process-algorithm.aspx).
+You can read in details the methodology of our verification process [here](https://www.emailmagnifier.com/our-email-test-process-algorithm.aspx).

 You can test the system manually.
 For single email address verification go to https://www.emailmagnifier.com/online-single-email-address-test.aspx.